jepler/cropgui/README.md

  * `jpegtran` to crop jpeg images (debian package: libjpeg-turbo-progs or libjpeg-progs)
  * `exiftool` to clear the EXIF rotation flag from jpeg output images (debian package: libimage-exiftool-perl)
  * `convert` to rotate and crop other image types (debian package: imagemagick or graphicsmagick-imagemagick-compat)

+## INSTALLATION

+Although there are packages in the making, for a system-wide install, do this on command line after cloning this repo:

+    $ sudo bash ./install.sh -p /usr -P /usr/bin/python

+Where the _-p_ flag tells install.sh to install to /usr instead of your home dir.
+And flag _-P_ points to your python binary, which you can find via _$ type python_